-Maybe not at the same time, as it is now possible with ‘share an uber’, but you rent a product that others have rented before you.
-Nevertheless, any product you rent was, is, and it will be used again in a similar fashion, by others like you.
+Maybe not at the same time, as it is now possible with ‘share an Uber’, but you rent a product that others have rented before you.
+Nevertheless, any product you rent was, is, and will be used again in a similar fashion by others like you.

-The inspiration came from observing how smartphone contracts work and apply such knowledge in the fast-growing market of smartwatches.
-This strategy is a natural fit for the luxury smartwatches market, as millennials prefer small monthly payments just to rent the products, over buying and owning them.
+The inspiration came from observing how smartphone contracts work and applying such knowledge in the fast-growing market of smartwatches.
+This strategy is a natural fit for the luxury smartwatches market, as millennials prefer small monthly payments just to rent the products over buying and owning them.

 Automatic micropayments provide service providers, be that a luxury owner or a brand, with a constant stream of revenue ‘extracted’ according to the services the wearer decides to activate.

-What is your take on renting luxury apparel trend?
+What is your take on renting luxury apparel trends?
 Would you rent a luxury smartwatch or a rare Chanel dress for a dinner gala?
 Let us know your thoughts in the comments below.